sachsy/hacks-n-notes/javascript/es6-cheatsheet.md

 Tail call = calling another function from the tail position Close call = when the last instruction has to return to the method to do something.  eg.  return 1 + bar()

-Only works on Strict Mode
+It only works on Strict Mode.

 ## Function Hoisting